What are Key Minimum Viable Product Examples and How Can They Be Used?

-Most software development processes are based on agile software development that refers to a group of methodologies, among which is the Scrum framework.
-Scrum is an agile way to manage a project development process with a team of programmers guided by a Scrum Master.
+Most software development processes are based on agile software development, which referes to a group of methodologies, among which is the Scrum framework.
+Scrum is an agile way to manage a project development process with a dedicated development team of programmers guided by a Scrum Master.

 This agile minimum viable product development minimizes the risk of developing unnecessary MVP products while reducing the cost and time for development itself.
 This is also beneficial as it speeds the appearance of a product and can generate initial clients while product implementation is ongoing.
 The MVP strategy is rather useful, as the development team can adjust the development process quickly.

 The Bottom Line: Creating Minimum Viable Product Examples

 It is sometimes hard to distinguish what an MVP actually is and decide which MVP type to choose for your business.

 In some cases, a small experiment or a short video can be a reasonable minimum viable product example.
 In other cases, it is better to create the first version of a software prototype.
 Either way, your product should be viable and its main purpose should be to test your idea and get “validated learning” with as few resources as possible.

 Think about MVP startup in terms of such actions:

 - Study the market for a small problem in a bigger context